Lucas Calegari

-Lucas Felipe Calegari (born 27 February 2002) is a Brazilian footballer who plays for Major League Soccer club LA Galaxy on loan from Fluminense as a right back.
+Lucas Felipe Calegari (born 27 February 2002) is a Brazilian professional footballer who plays for Turkish Süper Lig club Eyüpspor as a right-back.

 Playing career

 Calegari began playing football locally at the age of 7, and started as a forward with Uirapuru.
 Calegari joined the youth a academy of Fluminense at the age of 12, and signed his first contract with them in December 2019.
 Calegari made his professional debut with Fluminense in a 1-0 Campeonato Brasileiro Série A win over Athletico Paranaense on 22 August 2020.

+On July 27, 2024, it was confirmed that Calegari joined Primeira Liga club F.C.
+Famalicão on a one-year loan deal with a purchase option of, according to media reports, 1.5 million euros.

 International career

 Calegari represented the Brazil U17s once in a 4–1 friendly win over the Paraguay U17s on 26 July 2019.